CoderDojo-Ennis/Lab/README.md

 Got an idea for a phone app that may be useful?
 Lots of options to making these.
 Let's hear your idea, and we'll figure out a plan using the right tools for the job.

+## Electronics + Robotics

+This is going to be a challenge to do remotely, but if you can get the parts yourself, we can walk through things or provide support over our weekly video conferences.

 ### Web Pages

 Want do make a website for your school, club, family, project, fan site?
 Use HTML, CSS, and JavaScript and get your site published.